pittcsc/pittcswiki/src/guides/career/team-matching.md

 related: ["Zero to Offer Guide", "/zero-to-offer"]
 ---

 Most companies will have a "team matching" phase where they try to pair you with an appropriate team.
 Some companies have stages where you fill out a team matching survey before you get an offer.
+This advice also can apply if you are thinking about transferring teams.

 ## General Advice